kinguser981/TWRP-Recovery-Flags/README.md

 # Disable/enable SELinux.
 Only suggested when you want to enable SELinux support
 TWHAVE_SELINUX := true

-# To prevent /boot partition not found error
-TW_HAS_NO_BOOT_PARTITION := true

-# Allows you to map a custom keycode for power button, takes in a number, usually three digits
-TW_CUSTOM_POWER_BUTTON := 107

 # Removes USB Storage capability
 TW_NO_USB_STORAGE := true

-# Specify a path to the lun file on device
-TARGET_USE_CUSTOM_LUN_FILE_PATH := "/sys/class/android_usb/android0/f_mass_storage/lun0/file"

-# Forces use of /proc/cpuinfo for determining device id.
-Look here : https://github.com/omnirom/android_b....cpp#l183-l184
-TW_FORCE_CPUINFO_FOR_DEVICE_ID := true

 # For older devices.
 See here :https://github.com/omnirom/android_b...ndroid.mk#l383
 TW_NO_EXFAT_FUSE := true